tencent cloud

 group_id

 Consumer group ID.
-You can customize it according to your business needs.
-After the demo runs successfully, you can see the consumer on the Consumer Group page.
+Define the ID according to business requirements and see the consumer on the Consumer Group page after successful demo running.

 ckafka_instance_id